Colombia's 2025-2026 Visa Crackdown: What Changed and What It Means for Expats

 That era is ending.
 Migracion Colombia has been increasingly flagging people who show a pattern of maxing out tourist stays.
 Reports from the community include:

-• Extension denials.
+- Extension denials.
 Migracion offices are turning down extension requests from people who have a pattern of extending every time they enter.
+For details on the extension process and required Migracion check-ins, see our dedicated guide.

 If you are living in Colombia on tourist stamps and working remotely, you are on borrowed time.
 Get a proper visa.